svenvc/blog/2025-09-02-deploy-zinc-server-demo.md

 proxy_http_version 1.1;
 ```

-They make sure that connections between the front end nginx and backend zinc server are kept alive,
+This makes sure that connections between the front end nginx and backend zinc server are kept alive,
 which should improve performance.
 State management of these connections is quite complex, depending on traffic,
 but let's assume that nginx is battle tested in this respect.

-The result of all this is that a standard tool like curl shows us that all is OK
+The result of all this is that a standard tool like `curl` shows us that all is OK
 with respect to security and HTTP/2, as can be seen from this interaction:

 ```console